Soyuz-5 (rocket): Project organization

-The current proposal is led by JSC SRC Progress, with support by Khrunichev and Makeyev, additionally, RSC Energia would handle the launch site, and supply the Blok DM-03, while Roscosmos would finance the development through the Project Fenicks under the 2016–2025 Russian space master plan.
+The current proposal is led by RKTs Progress, with support from Khrunichev and Makeyev, additionally, Energia would handle the launch site, and supply the optional Blok DM-03 third stage, while Roscosmos would finance the development through the Project Feniks under the 2016–2025 Russian space master plan.
 KazCosmos would also be a partner since the initial launch pad would be at Baikonur Cosmodrome Site 45 in Kazakhstan, within the framework of the Baiterek bi-national joint venture, and International Launch Services (ILS) would commercialize its services for the international market.

-The initial application of the launch vehicle would be to cover the under 5 tonne to GTO commercial launch segment.
+The initial application of the launch vehicle would be to cover the under 5 t to GTO commercial launch segment.
 With the loss of the Zenit-3SLB due to Russian conflicts with Ukraine, both the decision not to develop Angara A3 and launch Angara A5 from Vostochny, the Baiterek project was without a launch vehicle.
-The 2016 announcement of the Proton Medium and Light meant that ILS could enter the medium GTO launch market, but since the Kazakh government desired to deprecate the use of highly toxic hypergolic propellants used by Proton, they would need a replacement.
+The 2016 announcement of the Proton Medium and Light meant that ILS could enter the medium GTO launch market, but since the Kazakhstani government desired to deprecate the use of highly toxic hypergolic propellants used by Proton, they would need a replacement.

-For this commercial application, JSC SRC Progress proposed the Soyuz-5 in early 2016.
-It would start with this commercial application with the prospect of also enabling a super heavy launcher with an 80 tonne payload capability to low Earth orbit.
-The Kazakh side agreed on the general terms, but the investment share was left to decide.
-As part of the 2016 arrangements, the Kazakh government would get ownership of one of the Proton launch pads, and participate in the operations of Proton-Medium and Proton-Light.
+For this commercial application, RKTs Progress proposed the Soyuz-5 in early 2016.
+It would start with this commercial application with the prospect of also enabling a super heavy launcher with an 80 t payload capability to low Earth orbit.
+The Kazakhstani side agreed on the general terms, but the investment share was left to decide.
+As part of the 2016 arrangements, the Kazakhstani government would get ownership of one of the Proton launch pads, and participate in the operations of Proton-Medium and Proton-Light.
 Then, they would get to participate in the Irtysh launchers since its expected debut in 2024.
 As of August 2023 further delays in the construction of the launch site and in the development of the rocket pushed the date of the maiden flight to December 2025.

 Four test launches are planned before the development is considered complete.

-Development of the Irtysh is expected to face delays, as the necessary modification of the launch pad at Site 45 for launching the Irtysh has been delayed, starting only in late 2021.
+Development of the Irtysh is expected to face delays, as the necessary modification of the launch pad at Site 45 for launching the Irtysh was delayed, starting only in late 2021.
 International sanctions following the Russian Invasion of Ukraine further slowed operations.
 In July 2022, Dmitry Rogozin, then CEO of Roscosmos, admitted that construction would be postponed by six months to one year.

-In March 2023, it became public that the Baiterek Kazakh-Russian joint venture in charge of the site had seized the facility after filing a claim of about 2 billion rubles (30.3 million US-Dollar) to TsENKI, a Roscosmos subsidiary in charge of handling ground-based infrastructure, as Roscosmos had failed its obligation to conduct an environmental impact assessment of Site 45, causing additional delays.
+In March 2023, it became public that the Baiterek Kazakhstani-Russian joint venture in charge of the site had seized the facility after filing a claim of about 2 billion rubles ([equivalent to US$30.3 million) to TsENKI, a Roscosmos subsidiary in charge of handling ground-based infrastructure, as Roscosmos had failed its obligation to conduct an environmental impact assessment of Site 45, causing additional delays.